-- The UCA School of Nursing requires undergraduate students to take exams on their laptops using Examplify, exam software provided by ExamSoft Worldwide, Inc. - Students are expected to take exams on the scheduled date/time. - Students requiring special testing accommodations are required to make arrangements through the Disability Resource Center, according to University policy. - In the event that a student is unable to take an exam, a makeup exam can be scheduled if the student has notified the course coordinator via email prior to administration of the exam.
-A 5% grade reduction will be applied to any exam not taken at the scheduled time.
+- The UCA School of Nursing requires prelicensure BSN students to take exams on their laptops using Examplify, exam software provided by ExamSoft Worldwide, Inc. - Students are expected to take exams on the scheduled date/time. - Students requiring special testing accommodations are required to make arrangements through the Disability Resource Center, according to University policy.
+It is the students responsibility to initiate needed accommodations. - In the event that a student is unable to take an exam, a makeup exam can be scheduled if the student has notified the course coordinator via email prior to administration of the exam.
 An alternate form of the exam may be given at the discretion of the faculty. - Exams will not be administered prior to the scheduled day/time, for any reason.